-The total cost of breast augmentation is $2300 (all inclusive) with saline breast implants.
+The total cost of breast augmentation in Miami at Spectrum Aesthetics is $2300 (all inclusive) with saline breast implants.
 Breast augmentation cost depends on the types of breast implants: Saline is less expensive than Silicone.
 Our regular price of breast augmentation with silicone (gel) breast implants is $3300.
 This breast enlargement or boob job cost includes physician cost, surgery room cost, anesthesia, anesthesiologist, labs, surgical garment and 1 year of follow up visits.

 Lock the offer with $300 deposit.